THE EVOLUTION OF TACOS

 Jeff FriesenExecutive Chef and General Manager

 Jeff holds a Bachelor of Science in Biology from Truman State University and a degree from the Institute of Culinary Education in NYC, NY.
 Both have served him well in Taco Buddha.
 His food creativity and adherence to classic cooking techniques has solidified Taco Buddha’s high standard of food quality and aesthetic appeal.
 Jeff’s leadership style is in lockstep with Kurt’s as they share the same vision for the future of Taco Buddha.
-Previously, Kurt had to create new menu items and follow-up to ensure they were executed correctly.
-Now, Jeff creates all new menu items and continues to improve upon past version.
+Jeff creates all new menu items and continues to improve upon past version.
 Moreover, Jeff can take an idea that was discussed with staff or Kurt and make it markedly better and more consistent than could be imagined.